ShivaniBhadouria/Amaze-Talk/README.md

 - 🔔 **Real-Time Notifications:**
   Get instant notifications for new messages and updates.

-- 🌚 **Dark Mode:**
-  Sleek, modern dark mode for a comfortable viewing experience in low-light environments.

 - 📱 **Responsive Mobile Design:**
   Works seamlessly on smartphones, tablets, and desktops with a mobile-friendly layout.